the-khiem7/AgentBook/operations/next/commit.prompt.md

 # CHANGES (OPTIONAL — for crafting better messages, NOT for file existence)
 # You may paste unified diffs from:  git diff
 # Optionally include staged diffs:    git diff --cached
-# Keep it concise (only relevant hunks) to reduce token bloat.
+# Keep it concise (only relevant sections) to reduce token bloat.
 #
 # >>> BEGIN CHANGES
 <<PASTE_UNIFIED_DIFFS_OPTIONAL_HERE>>